hazelgrove/hazel/README.md

 Hazel is implemented in Reason (a dialect of OCaml) and is compiled to Javascript for the web browser via the `js_of_ocaml` compiler.

-Though, `make` targets are provided as a convenience, they mostly translate to `dune` commands.
+Though `make` targets are provided as a convenience, they mostly translate to `dune` commands.

 Invoking `make` by itself is equivalent to invoking `make dev`.
 With these